zakstucke/leptos-fetch/leptos-fetch/README.md

 ## Quick Start

-In the root of your App, provide a query client with [`QueryClient::provide`](https://docs.rs/leptos-fetch/latest/leptos_fetch/struct.QueryClient.html#method.provide) or [`QueryClient::provide_with_options`](https://docs.rs/leptos-fetch/latest/leptos_fetch/struct.QueryClient.html#method.provide_with_options) if you want to override the default options.
+In the root of your App, create a query client with [`QueryClient::new`](https://docs.rs/leptos-fetch/latest/leptos_fetch/struct.QueryClient.html#method.new) then call [`QueryClient::provide`](https://docs.rs/leptos-fetch/latest/leptos_fetch/struct.QueryClient.html#method.provide) to store in leptos context.

 ```rust
 use leptos::prelude::*;